UKY-CS-499-Project14-Spring17/UKY-CS-499-Project14-Spring17.github.io/index.md

 ## Project Requirements ##

-Our project requirements (in priority order):
+Our project requirements (in priority order, agreed to by customer):

 * Reverse engineer protocol for HTPOW engraver
 * Reverse engineer image transefer protocol